velsarav/Functional-Safety/README.md

 Functional safety looks at what happens when the system does something that it was not supposed to do, which is called a malfunction.

-The most generic standard is IEC 61508, which originated from industrial markets.
-It currently exists as a standard in the IEC/ISO basic safety publication, which covers "general functional safety," for a number of industries.
-ISO 26262 specifically applies to automotive passenger vehicle electrical and electronic systems.
+The most generic standard is **IEC 61508**, which originated from industrial markets.
+It currently exists as a standard in the IEC/ISO basic safety publication, which covers "general functional safety," for a number of industries. *ISO 26262* specifically applies to automotive passenger vehicle electrical and electronic systems.
 The ISO 26262 standard is an branch of the IEC 61508 standard.

 ## Project Reference
 [Functional Safety](https://github.com/udacity/CarND-Functional-Safety-Project)